destinydriven/cakephp-highcharts/README.markdown

 ## Credits ##

-Obviously, this plugin is using HighCharts Free, freely available for non-commercial use from
+Obviously, this plugin is using Highcharts Free, freely available for non-commercial use from
 <http://www.highcharts.com/>

-This plugin also utilizes HighRoller (an object-oriented PHP wrapper for HighCharts)
+This plugin also utilizes HighRoller (an object-oriented PHP wrapper for Highcharts)
 <http://www.highroller.io/>
 HighRoller is also available on Github and is licenced under  the Apache 2.0 license.
 <https://github.com/jmaclabs/HighRoller>